A Cryptographic Perspective on the Verifiability of Quantum Advantage

 Inspired by the connections between meta-complexity problems and cryptography, we introduce a variant of meta-complexity problems called the \emph{minimum circuit size problems for samples} ($\sampmcsp$), which asks the minimum size of classical samplers that can generate samples indistinguishable from the given samples.
 This problem is analogous to the state minimum circuit size problem introduced in~\cite{chia2021quantum}, which asks to identify the quantum circuit complexity of given quantum states.
 We demonstrate that if $\sampmcsp$ can be solved in polynomial time, then a class of quantum advantage experiments can be verified efficiently.

 \textbf{$\efi$ vs. $\vqa$}.
-Next, we study the relationships between verifiability and the quantum cryptographic primitive \prim{EFI}. \prim{EFI} is a fundamental quantum cryptographic primitive, which is equivalent to quantum commitment schemes, quantum oblivious transfer, quantum multi-party computation and others \cite{BCQ23}.
+Next, we study the relationships between verifiability and the quantum cryptographic primitive \prim{EFI}. \prim{EFI} is a fundamental quantum cryptographic primitive, which is equivalent to quantum commitment schemes, quantum oblivious transfer, quantum multiparty computation, and others \cite{BCQ23}.
 Note that, classically, one-way functions are necessary but might not be sufficient to build these applications.

-We show that a type of \emph{duality} exists between \prim{EFI} and verifiable quantum advantage, when we consider classically-secure \prim{EFI} pairs, i.e., whose computational indistinguishability holds only against classical algorithms. \begin{theorem}[Informal] If the quantum advantage of a quantum experiment is verifiable, then the output states do not form an \prim{EFI} pair with any quantum state that encodes a classical samplable distribution. \end{theorem} \begin{theorem}[Informal] If the average of output states of a quantum experiment is statistically far from any quantum state that encodes a classically samplable distribution and the output states do not form a classically secure \prim{EFI} with any classical polynomial-time samplable distribution, then the experiment is verifiable. \end{theorem}
+We show a \emph{duality} between \prim{EFI} and verifiable quantum advantage.
+First, we consider classically secure \prim{EFI} pairs whose computational indistinguishability holds only against classical algorithms. \begin{theorem}[Informal] Suppose that a quantum experiment admits quantum advantage.
+Then, the experiment is verifiable if and only if there exists a sufficiently large faction of the circuits' output states that do not form an $\efi$ pair with any quantum state that encodes a classical samplable distribution. \end{theorem}

-If we allow verifying quantum advantage by a quantum computer, we obtain a similar duality between quantum-secure \prim{EFI}s and quantum verifiability.
-We think that this model with quantum verifiers is also worth exploring and is discussed more in~\cref{sec:qvqa}.
+If we allow a quantum advantage to be verified by a quantum computer, we obtain a similar duality between quantum-secure \prim{EFI}s and quantum verifiability.
+This model with quantum verifiers is also worth exploring and is discussed in more detail in~\cref{sec:qvqa}.

-These results provide necessary and sufficient conditions for verifiability based on whether the quantum circuit family can form an $\efi$ pair with a classical polynomial-time samplable distribution, respectively.
+These results provide necessary and sufficient conditions for verifiability based on whether the quantum circuit family can form $\efi$ pairs with classical polynomial-time samplable distributions, respectively.
 To the best of our knowledge, all existing $\efi$ pairs satisfy such a property, i.e., one of the $\efi$ generators can be simulated by classical polynomial-time algorithms.